dev-thug/dev-thug/README.md

 ## Introduce

 My name is Hyunjoong Kim.
-I'm a front-end web developer who
+I'm a software engineer who
 * pursue "Simple is the best",
 * absorb something good like a sponge,
 * tries something new.